 The Wide River of Grass, Always Moving

-Orlando is home to numerous water treatment companies that advertise making Orlando city water drinkable, clean, and pure; thus, some residents must not like the taste of the local water.
+Orlando is home to numerous water treatment companies that advertise making Orlando city water more drinkable, clean, and pure; thus, there must be a market for their services and some residents must not like the taste of the local water.

 Residents of Orlando in Central Florida have expressed several opinions about the drinking water in the area and posted on forums answering questions about water for travelers.

 Some say that they believe Disney World® activities affect the local water supply by inadvertently dumping water containing chemicals or elements not filtered out by the several bacterial and sand stages used in city water treatment.
 This would leave tastes and smells, hopefully not harmful to humans.

 Other Orlando area residents say that the local water has an overly chlorinated taste that they ignore.
 Still others say that they need a home water filtering system to make the water palatable.

 Travel advisors tell tourists to bring their own small filtering system with them to Florida, such as a small filter that fits onto a commercial water bottle itself, or to pack their own drinking water.

 Tap water might not be the only water tasting and smelling strange in Orlando, though.
 Ice cubes made from the water may make beverages taste strange and Coca-Cola® bottled in Orlando likely uses Orlando water as well.
 The Coke will taste different.
 The Coffee and tea might taste different as well - even soups made with local water.
 It's a far-reaching situation.